navjyot11singh/socketMultithreading/README.md

 performing basic terminal tasks like cd, mkdir, upload, download and remove.
 This is one of the best examples to learn about multithreading in sockets.

-Server: The server initializes its socket and internal variables and awaits upcoming connections from clients.
+**Server**: The server initializes its socket and internal variables and awaits upcoming connections from clients.
 When a client connects to the designated socket (pre-defined), the server handles the connection in a new thread and awaits connections from other clients.
 In the client thread, the server and client interact with each other to execute the upcoming client commands until the